 (B) No person shall be appointed to the commission or be an employee of the commission who is licensed, registered, or regulated by the commission.
 No member shall have any legal or beneficial interest, direct or indirect, pecuniary or otherwise, in any person who is licensed, registered, or regulated by the commission or who participates in prize fights or public boxing or wrestling matches or exhibitions.
 No member shall participate in any fight, match, or exhibition other than in the member's official capacity as a member of the commission, or as an inspector as authorized in section 3773.52 of the Revised Code.

 The governor shall name one voting member as chairperson of the commission at the time of making the appointment of any member for a full term.
-Three voting members shall constitute a quorum, and the affirmative vote of three voting members shall be necessary for any action taken by the commission.
+Three voting members shall constitute a quorum, and the affirmative vote of the majority of voting members shall be necessary for any action taken by the commission.
 No vacancy on the commission impairs the authority of the remaining members to exercise all powers of the commission.

 Voting members, when engaged in commission duties, shall receive a per diem compensation determined in accordance with division (J) of section 124.15 of the Revised Code, and all members shall receive their actual and necessary expenses incurred in the performance of their official duties.

 Each voting member, before entering upon the discharge of the member's duties, shall file a surety bond payable to the treasurer of state in the sum of ten thousand dollars.
 Each surety bond shall be conditioned upon the faithful performance of the duties of the office, executed by a surety company authorized to transact business in this state, and filed in the office of the secretary of state.